 Getting treatment and overcoming a codependent relationship can be very difficult.
 However, it is possible.
 The first step is honesty.
 Both parties have to be honest about their role in the relationship.
 Enablers must admit to making the problem worse, and those with an addiction must admit that they need help.

-Counseling is another important step for those in a codependent relationship.
+Counseling, particularly Family Therapy, is another important step for those in a codependent relationship.
 Once both parties identify their role, each partner can get their needed help.
-Counseling can continue together, and counseling can be separate as well.
+Counseling with family members can continue together, and counseling can be separate as well.
 It is crucial, however, that enablers take care of their own mental health.

 For the partner suffering from an addiction, taking responsibility is critical.
 Once users own up to their own addiction, they can then seek help for that addiction, whether it’s an in-patient or out-patient treatment.

 If you or someone you love is addicted to alcohol, Garden State Treatment Center can help.
-We offer alcoholism treatment, partial care, intensive outpatient programs, individual addiction counseling, and even couples therapy.
+We offer alcoholism treatment, partial care, intensive outpatient programs, inpatient treatment, individual addiction counseling, support groups, and even couples therapy.
 Contact us to learn more about our services.